affinitydb/doc/ChaosDB cpp.md

    operating-system and hardware characteristics, performance requirements, and possibly special dataset characteristics.
 This configuration is immutable, and irreversible.
 2. `identity`: the owner [identity](./terminology.md#identity) of this database.
-   Although it can be changed via `ISession::changeStoreIdentity`, mvStore provides no mechanism to propagate this change to other databases that may have stored [references](./terminology.md#pin-reference) and may assume that the name didn't change.
+   Although it can be changed via `ISession::changeStoreIdentity`, ChaosDB provides no mechanism to propagate this change to other databases that may have stored [references](./terminology.md#pin-reference) and may assume that the name didn't change.
 3. `storeId`: this is essentially a replica ID.
 Until replication is officially released,